 Many Associations and ACC committee members use their position of authority to exert their will over other owners.
 This usually results in legal battles that can be costly for both the Association and the owners involved.
 Don’t try to deal with the Association on your own.
 If you are not sure of your rights seek out legal advice from an experienced Trial Attorney that represents condo owners and homeowners.
 Your Association keeps expensive Florida Law Firms on Retainer so they can fight you, and they pay these expensive Law Firms with your money.
 You should not be forced to deal with experienced Property Managers and Attorneys without having someone fighting for you in your corner?

 The Law Offices of Herb M. Milgrim, P.A. is a Florida Law Firm that represents Condo Owners, Homeowners and Cooperative Owners that have disputes or are contemplating Litigation or a Lawsuit against their Association.
-Herb Milgrim is a tough trial attorney with over 20 years of experience.
+Herb Milgrim is a tough trial attorney with over 20 years of experience, including disputes with Architectural Review Committees.
 We provide prospective clients with a Free Case Evaluation.
 Once we have been retained we review all of the relevant documents and governing Florida Laws and advise our clients on the best course of action.
-Call us now (954) 966-3900!
+Call us now (954) 966-3909!